 London run for Karibuni

-In sweltering temperatures, on Sunday 14th July nine people ran the British 10k London Run to raise funds for Karibuni Trust.
+In sweltering temperatures, on Sunday 14th July nine people ran the British 10k London Run to raise funds for Karibuni Children.
 This was the first time that Karibuni had entered runners for this highly popular event and it proved a great success.
 Everyone got round in good times and it is already clear that significant amounts have been raised to support the charity’s work amongst very poor children in Kenya.+ -

 A big thank you to Hazeldene Lower School, Bedford